-All pages contain a link to the home page by clicking on the AUB logo and all pages include a search box found on the left hand side navigation.
+All pages contain a link to the home page by clicking on the AUB logo and all pages include a search box found on the top navigation.

 All text links are written so that they make sense when read out of context.